- Excellent performance

 The 2020 Kia Stinger wasn’t merely molded to emulate German uber sedans from BMW and Audi, it was designed to beat them at their own game.

-Overall the 2020 Stinger succeeds -- especially once its reasonable price is factored in.
-We rate the 2020 Stinger at 7.6 out of 10.
+Overall the 2020 Stinger succeeds—especially once its reasonable price is factored in.
+We rate the 2020 Stinger at 7.7 out of 10.
 (Read more about how we rate cars.)

-This year, the Stinger lineup is reduced to four trim levels, three of which make use of the 365-horsepower 3.3-liter twin-turbo V-6 you probably wanted anyway.
+This year, the Stinger lineup is reduced to four trim levels, three of which use a 365-horsepower 3.3-liter twin-turbo V-6 you probably wanted anyway.
 Base turbo-4 cars are called GT-Line this year, while the V-6 returns in GT, GT1, and GT2 guise.

 Though the 2020 Stinger handles well, it isn’t a track machine.
 Its supple suspension takes big bumps with ease, and its narrow tires help it feel reasonably tossable around town.
 Sticker rubber would help on a track, but we concede that few shoppers likely care about the car’s closed-course prowess.